 Unlike some cities, Harrisville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Harrisville are a mix of both white- and blue-collar jobs.
 Overall, Harrisville is a city of service providers, professionals, and managers.
 There are especially a lot of people living in Harrisville who work in management occupations (13.94%), office and administrative support (10.91%), and personal care services (8.48%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.98% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 16.98% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Harrisville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Harrisville has few renters and college students.
 But the biggest reason it is quieter in Harrisville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Harrisville may be for you.

-The population of Harrisville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Harrisville, 23.85% have at least a bachelor's degree.
+The education level of Harrisville citizens is a little higher than the average for US cities and towns: 23.85% of adults in Harrisville have at least a bachelor's degree.

 The per capita income in Harrisville in 2022 was $26,803, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $107,212 for a family of four.
 However, Harrisville contains both very wealthy and poor people as well.